An Overview of Fish Bowls

-You'll also have to limit the number of fish (usually to one) because that size bowl doesn't usually have room for filters and so won't be able to process much waste at all.
-You might be able to get a simple box filter for your fish bowl but you're still limited to the volume of water that you can keep in your fish bowl.
+You'll also have to limit the number of fish (usually to one) because that size bowl doesn't usually have room for filters.
+This means that you will have to perform frequent water changes to keep the water quality in your tank high since a filter won’t be able to remove the waste for you.
+You might be able to get a simple box filter for your fish bowl, but you're still limited to the volume of water that you can keep in your fish bowl.
 As a rule of thumb, you usually need to have one gallon of water per inch of fish for small community fish.
 As you could figure out when you do the math, you'll quickly run out of space in your fish bowl!

 Because you won't have that much or any filtration, you'll need to change the water frequently.
 Experts suggest replacing 20% of the water twice a week.
 Wondering how to figure out what 20% of the tank volume would be?
 You could take the fish bowl size, figure out the volume of what the bowl would be (minus the couple of inches from the top that you would fill the water).

 Another simpler way that might make more sense with a fish bowl is this easy method.
 Before you put your fish in it, fill it with a measuring cup and keep count.
 So let's say you have a 1/2 gallon size bowl.
 You'll find that you have roughly 4 cups of water in that bowl when it's not filled to the top.
 20% of the total is slightly less than 1 cup but you can go ahead and round it up to a cup.
 So every couple of days, you'll need to change 1 cup of water out of that bowl.
 That's not too complicated, is it?